CryptoSavannah/ion/readme.md

 ## Building the project:

 Please use the following guide to setup the various services that comprise an ION node: [ION Installation Guide](https://github.com/decentralized-identity/ion/blob/master/install-guide.md).
-Skip the Bitcoin-core

 ## Partner Organizations: